 First, what is the salary potential for college professors?
 The answer to this question depends a lot on what type of professor you want to be and what school you end up working at.

-In general, though, here’s what you can expect to make as a professor.
-According to a recent study conducted by the American Association of University Professors (AAUP), the average salaries for college professors were as follows:
+In general, though, here's what you can expect to make as a professor.
+According to a recent study conducted by the American Association of University Professors, the average salaries for college professors are as follows:

-As you can see, there’s a pretty big range in professors’ salaries, with full professors typically making $20,000-$30,000 more a year than associate and assistant professors do.
+As you can see, there's a pretty huge range in professors' salaries, with full professors typically making $40,000-$50,000 more per year than what associate and assistant professors make.

-All in all, it's clear that while it's possible to make a three-figure salary as a college professor, this is rare, especially considering that more than 75% of college professors are adjuncts.
+All in all, while it's possible to make a six-figure salary as a college professor, this is rare, especially considering that 73% of college professors are off the tenure track.

 Now, what about employment rates for professor jobs?
-According to the Bureau of Labor Statistics (BLS), the projected growth rate for postsecondary teachers in the years 2016-2026 is 15%—that’s 8% higher than the average rate of growth of 7%.
+According to the Bureau of Labor Statistics (BLS), the projected growth rate for postsecondary teachers in the years 2020-2030 is 12%—that's 4% higher than the average rate of growth of 8%.

 That said, most of this employment growth will be in part-time (adjunct) positions and not full-time ones.
 This means that most professor job openings will be those with the lowest salaries and lowest job security.

-In terms of salaries, the highest goes to law professors, who make a median salary of $111,210 (this is the only field to have a salary in the six digits).
-On the opposite end, the lowest-earning field is criminal justice and law enforcement, whose professors make a median salary of $59,590—that’s about $50,000 less than what law professors make.
+Law professors have the highest salary, with a median income of $116,430.
+On the opposite end, the lowest-earning field is criminal justice and law enforcement, whose professors make a median salary of $63,560—that's over $50,000 less than what law professors make.

 College Professor Requirements and Basic Qualifications

-Most teaching positions at four-year colleges and universities expect applicants to have a doctoral degree in the field they wish to teach.
+Most teaching positions at four-year colleges and universities require applicants to have a doctoral degree in the field they wish to teach in.

-For example, if you’re interested in teaching economics, you’d probably get a PhD in Economics.
-Or if you’re hoping to teach something like Japanese literature, you’d probably get a PhD in a relevant field, such as Japanese Studies, Japanese Literature, or Comparative Literature.
+For example, if you're interested in teaching economics, you'd likely need to get a PhD in economics.
+Or if you're hoping to teach Japanese literature, you'd get a PhD in a relevant field, such as Japanese studies, Japanese literature, or comparative literature.

-Doctoral programs usually take five to seven years and require you to have a bachelor’s degree and a master’s degree.
-(Note that many doctoral programs allow you to obtain your master’s along the way as well.)
+Doctoral programs usually take five to seven years and require you to have a bachelor's degree and a master's degree.
+(Note, however, that many doctoral programs do allow you to earn your master's along the way.)

 But is it possible to teach college-level classes without a doctoral degree?
-The answer is yes—at some schools and in certain fields.
+Yes—but only at certain schools and in certain fields.

-As the BLS notes, some community colleges and technical schools allow people with just a master’s degree to teach classes.
-However, these positions can be quite competitive, so if you've only got a master’s degree and are up against applicants with doctorates, you'll likely have a lower chance of standing out and getting a job offer.
+As the BLS notes, some community colleges and technical schools allow people with just a master's degree to teach classes; however, these positions can be quite competitive, so if you've only got a master's degree and are up against applicants with doctorates, you'll likely have a lower chance of standing out and getting that job offer.

-In addition, certain fields let those with just master's degrees teach classes.
-These include creative writing programs, for which you'd only need a Master of Fine Arts in Creative Writing.
+In addition, some fields let those with just master's degrees teach classes.
+For example, for creative writing programs, you'd only need a Master of Fine Arts.

 #2: Teaching Experience